Catpointers is reader-supported. The links in this article will earn us a small commission, which we dedicate towards building a better website.

 6. Pick the right litter

 Litter selection is easily overlooked, but it’s worth investing in a quality product.
 By spending some time doing research, you can often save yourself money and potential disappointment.
 Never buy a product based on what the manufacturer says; consumers often have a more honest opinion.
+We do reviews of litter products, right here on our site!

 7. Location, location, location!